k3b/LosslessJpgCrop/README.md

 llCrop ("ll" stands for lossless) can do [cropping without quality-losses](https://en.wikipedia.org/wiki/Lossy_compression#JPEG) because it crops the raw JPEG photo, without the need to reencode the JPEG image.
 It also preserves embedded metadata (EXIF/IPTC and XMP).

+Note:

+This app if focused on "lossless jpg" image manipulation so isses that propose additional features like "add text to image" or support "png" file format are out of scope.

 ---

 ## Supported Workflows: